Switching time of spin-torque-driven magnetization in biaxial ferromagnets: Analytic switching time model and switching time distributions

 In the absence of input spin current, the magnetization is considered to be in thermal equilibrium in its stable energy well.
 An average switching time, $\langle \tau_{s} \rangle$, is obtained by averaging $\tau_s$ over the equilibrium energy distribution, which in the case of a large energy barrier is the Boltzmann distribution given as where $Z(\Delta_{0}, R)$ is the partition function.
-The Boltzmann distribution function is evaluated in terms of the random variable $G_L = -M_x^2$ (see Appendix~\ref{rho_gL} for details of the transformation).
-Accordingly the probability density function
+We evaluate the Boltzmann distribution function in terms of the free energy random variable (see Appendix~\ref{rho_gL} for details of the transformation).
+Accordingly, the probability density function (PDF) is